leematos/circus/docs/source/configuration.rst

         Defaults to False.

     **max_retry**
-        The number of times we attempt to start a process, before we abandon and stop the whole watcher.
+        The number of times circus attempts to start a process before it quits and stops the whole watcher.
 Defaults to 5.

     **priority**
         Integer that defines a priority for the watcher.
-When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest.
+When the Arbiter does some operations on all watchers, it will sort them with this field, from the largest value to the smallest.
         Defaults to 0.

     **singleton**